loneworkernelson-web/On-The-Go-Safety/README.md

 ### 7.1 Data Privacy

 - **Legal source of truth:** The `Visits` sheet contains raw, unaltered text entered by the worker.
-This ensures evidentiary integrity for health & safety audits.
+This ensures evidentiary integrity for health and safety audits.
-- **Presentation layer:** When generating email reports, the system sends the notes to Google Gemini with a prompt to correct spelling and grammar.
-This polished text is used only in the email HTML — it is never saved back to the database.
+- **Presentation layer:** When generating email reports, the system sends notes to Google Gemini with a prompt to correct spelling and grammar.
+This polished text is used only in the email HTML — it is never written back to the database.

 ### 7.2 API Security